ckswilliams/modOpenREM/docs/i_navigate.rst

-This image shows the CT studies view, available to any logged in user, filtered by entering terms in the boxes on the right hand side to show just the studies where the modality model name includes the term 'soma':
+This image shows the CT studies view, available to any logged in user, filtered by entering terms in the boxes on the right hand side to show just the studies where the modality manufacturer name includes the term 'Siemens':

 .. figure:: img/CTFilter.png
    :figwidth: 100 %